altercation/figtree/README.md

 Figtree is an AIF module with several key features:

-1. Can be run from a remote path, even from an standard Arch Linux ISO
+1. Can be run from a remote path.
+Boot from a standard Arch Linux installation image and remotely access your custom installation profile with no customization of the ISO.
 2. Remote source for both the procedure and profiles can be a version control system.
    Currently only github has been tested, but figtree has been designed to support git (github/other), mercurial (bitbucket/other), svn (google-code/other), and wget